We live in Barcelona for too long to count now. And over the time we discovered so many free things, we simply have to share them with you.

-Unfortunately, over the time many things like the castle and casa Asia got turned into paid entertainment.
+Unfortunately, over the time many things like the castle and Casa Asia got turned into paid entertainment.
 BUT, there are still endless options out there.
-Check out our 5+3 best tips for Barcelona in our secret Guide Barcelona, free to download.
-We included as well the best guide for free things to do in town!
+Not to worry!
+Besides, here are our 8 best insider tips for Barcelona.
+It is free as well and covers our best 8 hidden gems.
+We included here as well the best guide for free events in town!

 1. Relax at Parc de la ciutadella

 Parc de la Ciutadella is situated next to the old town El Born district.
 It is the green area of the inner city.
 Many locals spend their free time in Park de la Ciutadella, and there are numerous events during the year.

 Just get some food and head over to Parc.

 There is also a small lake and you can rent a small boat here.

 Climb up the cities mountain of Montjuic and enjoy the views over the city.
 Just walk around all the green area which was built for the worlds famous Olympic Games back in 1992.

 Montjuic has several different parks to enjoy a picnic, children playgrounds and last but not the least the castle on the top.

 Planning to enter the castle?
 Since 2014 there is an entrance fee for entering the castle at Montjuic.

 Anyway, you can enjoy a wonderful view as well as the Montjuic as a whole.